th3rdwave/react-native-safe-area-context/README.md

 </details>

+**Note**
+Before 3.1.9 release of safe-area-context, Building for React Native 0.59 would not work due to missing header files.
+Use >= 3.1.9 to work around that.

 ## Usage

 This library has 2 important concepts, if you are familiar with React Context this is very similar.